ORDAINED MINISTERS AND MISSIONARIES

 The aim in providing additional information is to bring Ewing’s Annals towards the standard set in Fasti Ecclesiae Scoticanae, edited by Hew Scott.
 Thus the information provided may correct or confirm what is given by Ewing but especially it is designed to complete it.
 It is not to be read independently but only along with the text of Ewing.

-Most of this information is not hard to come by – but it is hoped that it will be found beneficial to have it all together in one place.
+Some of this information is not hard to come by – but it is hoped that it will be found beneficial to have it all together in one place.

 Within this general aim, there are two main factors which limit the scope of this Supplementary Information.